LeTRS Unit 6 Session 6: Check for Understanding

 Introduction

 In LeTRS Unit 6, Session 6 learners dive into the intricacies of argumentative writing, focusing on how to construct a compelling thesis, support it with evidence, and address counter‑arguments.
 The “Check for Understanding” segment is designed to consolidate these skills, ensuring students can critically assess their own work and that of their peers.
-This article unpacks the session’s objectives, offers practical strategies, and presents a series of reflective questions and activities that teachers can deploy to gauge comprehension and promote deeper learning Most people skip this — try not to..
+This article unpacks the session’s objectives, offers practical strategies, and presents a series of reflective questions and activities that teachers can deploy to gauge comprehension and promote deeper learning It's one of those things that adds up..

 1. Core Objectives of the Check for Understanding